Things to Do in Milwaukee with Kids – We love Milwaukee.

 There were several home runs with fireworks and the huge screen kept the game entertaining and fun.

-Best 5 things to do in Milwaukee with kids in 2 days
+Best 5 things to do in Milwaukee with kids

 We enjoyed our time at the Pabst Mansion on an earlier visit to Milwaukee as well.